 - ↓ salt.
 Sodium is necessary.
 It is an electrolyte and essential for electrical activity through the body (such as muscle contraction, including the heart).
 But so many processed foods are swimming in the stuff.
 The American Heart Association recommends that adults stay under 1,500mg per day and never take in more than 2,300mg per day.
 To put this into perspective, 1/4 teaspoon of sea salt contains 562mg sodium.

 I would like to finish by asking you to ponder the following statement: “The absence of conclusive data demonstrating harmful side effects does NOT mean the product is safe!”
 As we are still learning about the long term effects of certain food products in our daily diet, proceed with caution and attempt to eat as close to nature as possible.
 No diet is best for every single person on the planet.
-Whether you are a paleo, vegetarian, vegan……eat according to what suits YOUR body best and make adjustments accordingly.
+Whether you are a paleo, vegetarian, vegan…eat according to what suits YOUR body best and make adjustments accordingly.
 Tribes throughout history have flourished on very different diets so to think one is the absolute best for all is just ludicrous.
 The one constant similarity is that they have all eaten from nature.
 I hope you take the time deserved to involve yourself in healthier grocery shopping.
 Your body needs you to pay attention.
-Remember that the absence of disease is not health, so don’t wait for symptoms of illness before you change you behaviour.
-Prevention is better than cure and we are supposed to be adults who act responsibly………….but are we?
+Remember that the absence of disease is not health, so don’t wait for symptoms of illness before you change your behaviour.
+Prevention is better than cure and we are supposed to be adults who act responsibly … but are we?
 Your children are learning from you.
 Do not “bless” them with a shorter lifespan riddled with disease, because that is the current reality due to increasing sedentary lifestyle and the landscape of food that they have grown up eating.
 Only YOU can change this!
-I shouldn’t want your health for you and your family more than you want it for yourself.
 Take back control and reap the benefits.

 When I look around my gym I am consistently surrounded by people who are performing advanced exercises BADLY!
 Most assume that they are more competent than they actually are, and instead of gradually progressing their exercises they just jump past the fundamentals and leave themselves open to increased injury risks.
 Just as most things, exercise technique is mastered in stages.
 We need to learn the basics to build the motor skills that form our foundation.
 If we skip these essential stages then our bodies are not as adequately prepared and cannot support us as well.
 It is like building a house directly on sand!
 Many exercisers are too impatient and want everything “yesterday” and don’t put in the hard work that is necessary.
 The result is overloading certain body structures and causing more forces than they are capable of handling.
 The body works best when it shares the load, and core muscles/stabilisers/neutralisers all need to work together with global muscles.
 Imbalances will cause postural shifts away from neutral, and this is the best recipe for injury and pain.
 I’m confident that you have all seen this – a person lifting a weight they should never be attempting right now, or someone performing an exercise with horrendous form.
 Exercise technique is a skill………and only perfect practice makes perfect execution.